- Kingsmoor Lower School, Kingsmoor Close, Flitwick, Bedfordshire, MK45 1EY

 If a child misses 39 or more sessions of absence across the school year, for whatever reason, they are defined as a persistent absentee.
 Absence for whatever reason disadvantages a child by creating gaps in their learning.
 Research shows that these gaps at whatever level affects attainment.
 We monitor all absence thoroughly and all attendance data is shared with the Local Authority and the Department for Education.

 A member of the senior leadership team will oversee the school’s work in promoting regular and improved attendance and ensure the attendance policy consistently applied throughout the school.
 This person will also ensure that attendance is both recorded accurately and analysed.
 They will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.
 If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parents or carers the reasons for the child’s absence and will encourage them to keep these to a minimum.
-A note or explanation from home does not mean an absence becomes authorized.
-The decision whether or not to authorize an absence will always rest with the Head Teacher.
+A note or explanation from home does not mean an absence becomes authorised.
+The decision whether or not to authorise an absence will always rest with the Head Teacher.